WolfgangMau/chamgo-qt/README.md

 - LFU-Connection
 - Dump upload/download (xmodem)

-to install/create the qt-bindings follow the instartuctions in the wiki: https://github.com/therecipe/qt/wiki
+to install/create the qt-bindings follow the instuctions in the wiki: https://github.com/therecipe/qt/wiki

-I will release some pre-compiled binaries ... some day ;-)
+there are also some pre-compiled binaries in the ['release-section'](https://github.com/WolfgangMau/chamgo-qt/releases/tag/v0.0.1-alpha)

 ### Screenshots
 #### Serial-Terminal